-If your trial has been halted due to issues related to COVID-19, you will need to inform PPB.
+If your trial has been halted due to issues related to the public health emergency or pandemic, you will need to inform PPB.

 The trial master file should include a note that the trial was halted and the reason.

 If a halt is due to either of the below scenarios however, you will need to inform PPB: